Social Security Tax Consequences of Working Abroad

 This statement should be kept by your employer because it establishes that your pay is exempt from U.S. social security tax.

 Generally, under these agreements, you will only be subject to social security taxes in the country where you are working.
 However, if you are temporarily sent to work in a foreign country, and your pay would otherwise be subject to social security taxes in both the United States and that country, you generally can remain covered only by U.S. social security.
-You can get more information on any specific agreement by contacting the United States Social Security Administration.
-You can get more information from the Social Security International Program Web site.
+You can get more information on any specific agreement by contacting the United States Social Security Administration and/or the Social Security International Program Web site.

 Preventing Double Payment of Social Security Taxes